 The Group cannot predict the effect that the current trend towards legislation, litigation and investigation will have on the financial services industry or its business.
-Current and future investigations or actions taken by supervisory authorities (in particular in the context of market conduct supervision) against the Group or other insurance companies, and/or possible additional legislative measures, could result in sanctions by supervisory authorities, require the Group to take costly measures in a manner that is adverse to the Group and its business.
+Current and future investigations or actions taken by supervisory authorities (in particular in the context of market conduct supervision) against the Group or other insurance companies and/or possible additional legislative measures, could result in sanctions by supervisory authorities, require the Group to take costly measures in a manner that is adverse to the Group and its business.
 Sanctions by supervisory authorities could have an adverse impact on the Group's reputation.
 As a result of the public and political attention the unit-linked issue has received, it is also possible that sector-wide measures may be imposed by governmental authorities or regulators in relation to unit-linked products in the Netherlands.
-Also, changes to the pricing structure of any products resulting from legal or regulatory action, legal liability or a regulatory action could have a material adverse effect on the Group's business, revenues, results and financial condition.
+Also, changes to the pricing structure of any products resulting from legal or regulatory action, the ongoing development of sustainability regulations, legal liability or a regulatory action.
 In addition, press reports and other public statements that assert some wrongdoing on the part of the Group or other large and well-known insurance companies could result in adverse publicity and in inquiries or investigations by regulators, legislators and law enforcement officials.
-The Group's reputation could suffer and it could also be fined or prohibited from engaging in some of its Life insurance business activities or be sued by clients if it does not comply with applicable laws or regulations.
+The Group's reputation could suffer and it could also be fined or prohibited from engaging in some of its life insurance business activities or be sued by clients if it does not comply with applicable laws or regulations.